kshamajain0210/Capital-Bikeshare-system/README.md

 5. what is the Average revenue and profit over time of time?

 Create Dashboard
 After carrying out the analysis process, the next step is to create a dashboard to make it easier for businesses to see the insights in the data, see bicycle rental trends, and make it easier to make decisions.
-I created a dashboard using Tableau Public, and the result is like this:
+I created a dashboard using Power BI Public, and the result is like this:

 ![Kshama bike analysis](https://github.com/user-attachments/assets/2f30882d-de23-4179-9cc7-734a2f0bbc0d)